 How to Add a Signature in Exchange 2019, 2016 & 2013

-Having an email signature that is centrally managed by Microsoft Exchange 2013, 2016 or 2019 lets you give all users the same template no matter which device they send mails from.
-Managing an Exchange email signature centrally also has the added benefit of not letting users modify the signature design you give them, vital for keeping control of your corporate brand.
+Using an email signature that is centrally managed by Microsoft Exchange 2013, 2016 or 2019 lets you give all users the same template no matter which device they send mails from.
+Managing an Exchange Server email signature centrally also has the added benefit of not letting users modify the signature design you give them, vital for keeping control of your corporate brand.

-On the left-hand side of your screen, choose mail flow from the admin options.
+Choose mail flow from the admin options.
 This will open a new set of options in a tabbed list.
 Choose rules.

 A new lightbox window will appear letting you specify the details of this new Transport Rule.
 First, give the rule a name that is easy to remember such as which department it is to be assigned to.